marsavar/suntrack/README.md

 🌆 Sunset	2022-12-29 13:54:03 UTC
 ```

-If more than one match is found, `suntrack` lets you disambiguate with multiple choice.
+If more than one match is found, `suntrack` lets you disambiguate with multiple choices.
 For instance:

 Example:
 ```shell